asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

 These actions can be used to send a desired value to the joystick axis.
 The selectable joystick axes are: *X / Y / Z / Z-Turn / slider*.
 The joystick is moved back to middle position when the associated user activity ends.

 **Press Joystick Button**
 This action can be used to press a desired joystick button.
-The FlipPad device supports 32 buttons, so any value from 1 to 32 is allowed.
+The FLipPad device supports 32 buttons, so any value from 1 to 32 is allowed.
 The joystick button is released when the associated user activity ends.

 **Joystick hat position**
 This action sets the orientation of the joystick "hat" (in degrees).
 Allowed values are: